Harshul14/Lepide-Software-Document-Summarizer-Assignment/README.md

 The project involved integrating multiple technologies and overcoming several challenges, particularly related to CORS, Dockerization, and dependency management.
 Through careful planning and iterative testing, these challenges were addressed, resulting in a robust and scalable file summarization application that can be easily deployed and maintained.

+## Bibliography

+This project leverages several open-source libraries and frameworks, which are critical to its functionality:

+### Backend
+- **Flask**: A lightweight WSGI web application framework in Python.
+[GekksforGeeks Flask-React Documentation](https://www.geeksforgeeks.org/how-to-connect-reactjs-with-flask-api/)
+- **flask-cors**: A Flask extension for handling Cross-Origin Resource Sharing (CORS), making it easier to enable CORS on a Flask application.
+[Flask Cors Python Documentation](https://pypi.org/project/Flask-Cors/)

+- **Enable Cors in Flask**: [Stackoverflow](https://stackoverflow.com/questions/25594893/how-to-enable-cors-in-flask)
+- **Werkzeug**: A comprehensive WSGI web application library.
+[GitHub Repository](https://github.com/pallets/werkzeug)

+### Frontend
+- **React**: A JavaScript library for building user interfaces, maintained by Facebook and a community of individual developers.
+[GeeksforGeeks React file Uploading](https://www.geeksforgeeks.org/file-uploading-in-react-js/)
+- **Axios**: A promise-based HTTP client for the browser and Node.js, used for making HTTP requests from the frontend to the backend.
+[GitHub Repository](https://github.com/axios/axios)

+### Docker and Deployment
+- **Docker(Flask)**: A platform to develop, ship, and run applications inside containers.
+[Dockerise a Flask Application(Medium)](https://medium.com/geekculture/how-to-dockerize-your-flask-application-2d0487ecefb8)
+- **Docker(React)**: A platform to develop, ship, and run applications inside containers.
+[Dockerise a React Application(Medium)](https://behdadk.medium.com/how-to-dockerize-a-react-application-in-5-minutes-c6093636628f)
+- **Docker Compose**: A tool for defining and running multi-container Docker applications.
+[Medium Article](https://medium.com/@adrianhuber17/how-to-dockerize-a-simple-app-using-flask-react-postgresql-and-socket-io-987b1b04faf0)

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.